bradfordcondon/website-deprecated/cv.md

 February 2017 to present: Postdoctoral associate, Department of Entomology and Plant Pathology, University of Tennessee, Knoxville.

+>I develop the Hardwood Genomics Web (HWG), a web site that houses genetic and genomic data from a variety of hardwood tree species.
+I contribute to Tripal, an open source genomic database and website framework.
+I also authored the mobile app TreeSnap, which allows citizens to partner with scientists to track and study trees.
+I serve as the biological point person for undergraduate and graduate lab programmers to help them understand the underlying database model.

 January 2016 to January 2017: Postdoctoral associate, Department of Plant Pathology, University of Kentucky.

+>

 June 2014 to December 2015: Postdoctoral associate, Department of Ecology, Evolution, and Behavior, University of Minnesota.

 August 2007 to June 2014: Graduate Student and Post-Doctoral fellow, Department of Plant Pathology & Plant-Microbe Interactions, Cornell University, advised by Dr. [B Gillian Turgeon](http://www.plantpath.cornell.edu/labs/turgeon/index.html)

+>Performed genetic and genomic studies using the model fungal phytopathogen Cochliobolus heterostrophus.
+Acted as lab co-manager in charge of ordering and hiring/training/managing undergraduate students.

 ## Accomplishments